Wu-Ling Senior High School: The Grand Mirror

 The Grand Mirror is located between homeroom 105 and 106, in Chong-de building.
 The mirrors serve an important role in Chinese traditional spiritual believings; according to a widespread myth, the Grand Mirror is calm down the spirits of whom committed suicide in Wuling.

 Science Building

 The classrooms which located in the Science building are the Earth Science Laboratory, Chemistry Laboratory, Physics Laboratory, Group Research Project Laboratory (for STEM class students, will finish construction in 2016) and an Audio-Visual classroom.

 Mei-yu Building

 The classrooms which located in the Science building are the Art Classroom, Technology Classroom, Health Classroom, Home Economics Classroom, Audio-Visual classroom, Piano Room for MTC, Cooking Classroom, Concert Hall, a Meeting Room and the homerooms of 121, 221, 321.

 Tsu-qing Building

 The Tsu-qing building is covered in yellow mosaics.
 In the first floor sits the School Store, Resource Classroom for Talented Students and Counselor's Office.
 In the second floor sits the homerooms of STEM classes (301, 201, 101) and LTCs (120, 220, 320).
-In the underground floor sits the table tennis practicing room.
-The tsu-qing building is the one of the oldest building in WLHS.
+In the underground floor sits the table tennis practice room.
+The tsu-qing building is one of the oldest buildings in WLHS.